learn-co-curriculum/js-advanced-scope-closures-readme/README.md

 // 4.5
 ```

-So now, by invoking `retailPriceMaker` we return a function that has its own
+By invoking `retailPriceMaker`, we return a function.
+That function has its own
-unique attribute of a `manufacturePrice`.
-And we use this attribute at a later
+unique attribute of a `manufacturePrice`, which is passed in as an argument to
+`retailPriceMaker`.
+We can see this value being passed in when
+`retailPriceMaker(3)` is invoked.

+The inner function takes in a second argument, `marketMultiplier`, which we can
+see examples of when invoking `retailPriceForThree(1.1)` and
+`retailPriceForThree(1.5)`.

-time.
-So just like we earlier defined a `Item` class returns objects with a
+Earlier, we defined a `Item` class returns objects with a `manufacturePrice`.
-`manufacturePrice`, here we defined a function that returns functions that has a
+Here, we defined a function that returns _a function_ that has a
-`manufacturePrice`.
-The difference is we avoided a lot of code of declaring a
-class by just giving this function knowledge of `manufacturePrice`.
-So in
+`manufacturePrice` value stored inside.

-JavaScript, functions can hold onto state in the same way that objects can.
-This
+In JavaScript, functions can hold onto state in the same way that objects can.
-makes sense, as functions are first class objects.
+This makes sense, as functions are first class objects.

 Ok, now let's take an even deeper look as to what is happening in the code.
 Look
 at the code again, below.
 As you see, `retailPriceForNine` points to our